deepti0905/SystemDesign/README.md

 # Things you should focus on
 1. Users/Customers -> who and how will they use our system
 2. Scale(read and write)-> How our system will handle a growing amount of data
-  a.
-How many read queries per second?
+  1. How many read queries per second?
-  b.
-How much data is queried per request??
+  2. How much data is queried per request??
-  c.
-How many video views are processed per second?
+  3. How many video views are processed per second?
-  d.
-Can there be spikes in traffic?
+  4. Can there be spikes in traffic?
-    i.
-We must expect response from the interviewer on this or assume some value
+    1. We must expect response from the interviewer on this or assume some value
 3. Performance -> How fast our system must be
 4. Cost -> Budget Constraints